pc-aide/YAML/AWS/CloudFormation/03 - Parameters.md

 ## Doc

 ## Note
-* By default - no order so can put the `parameter` to the top or bottom
+* By default - no order, so can put the `parameter` to the top or bottom

 ## Siwtchs (optional)